frotaur/MaceLenia/README.md

 *To skim nice dynamics, we recommend cycling throught the saved parameters with `M` on `MaCELenia` and `MaCELeniaCrossChannel`, and potentially trying random parameters using `N` and `A`.*
 ## Code structure
 This repository builds on top of [PyCA](https://github.com/frotaur/PyCA), for more information one can follow the tutorial linked in PyCA's README.
 Here, we briefly go over the code structure, and chiefly where the MaCE rule is implemented.
 Main files that could be of interest are marked with 🔴.
+All files marked with the sign have been extensively documented, and we have made effort so the code is as readable and understandable as possible.

 ```
 DiffusionLenia/
 ├── requirements.txt           # Dependencies required to run the project
-├── simulate.py                # Entry point for running simulations
+├── 🔴 simulate.py                # Entry point for running simulations
 ├── main.py                    # Script called by simulate.py.
 Contains all the pygame window logic
+├── 🔴 intrinsicruns.py           # Script to run intrisic evolution experiments
 ├── modules/                   # All automata and utilities in here
 │   ├── models/                # Base automaton classes and interfaces
 │   │   ├── 🔴 MaCELenia.py          # Implementation of the MaCELenia model
-│   │   ├── MaCELeniaCrossChannel.py # Cross-channel extension of MaCELenia
+│   │   ├── 🔴 MaCELeniaCrossChannel.py # Cross-channel extension of MaCELenia
 │   │   ├── AsymptoticMaCELenia.py   # MaCELenia with discretization parameters
 │   │   ├── EvolvableMaCELenia.py    # Experimental evolution framework
 │   │   ├── 🔴 Lenia.py              # Standard Lenia implementation
 │   │   ├── FlowLenia.py             # FlowLenia implementation
-│   │   └── 🔴 utils/                   # Utilities used by models, such as the LeniaParam class, and random fourier function generation
+│   │   └── utils/                   # Utilities used by models, such as the LeniaParam class, and random fourier function generation
+│   │        ├── 🔴 leniaparams.py      # All utility for generating random lenia parameters is here.
+Extensively documented, but dense.
+│   │        ├── 🔴 funcgen.py          # Utility for generating functions sampled with random fourier coefficients.
+Document, but dense.
+│   │        └── others                 # Other mixed utility, not particularly interesting
 │   └── main_utils/            # General utility functions for dealing with the pygame window
-│
 ├── demo*/                     # Folders containing saved model parameters
 ├── saved*/                    # Folders that may be created when saving parameters with 'S' in the simulation
 ├── videos/                    # Videos recorded in the simulation are saved here
 ├── images/                    # Screenshots taken in the simulation are saved here
 ```

+The most interesting parts, pertaining to the paper, are located in `MaCELenia.py`, and specifically, the method `MaCELenia.step()`.
+It is deeply commented, and can serve as a reference implementation for the MaCE update.
+It is implemented with pytorch, and we parallelized the update as much as possible.
+It requires several passes, but it can (at the cost of some redundant computations) be rewritten as a `5\times 5` one pass CA update.

+The `step()` method of `MaCELeniaCrossChannel` can also be inspected for the implementation of the cross-channel update.

+`Lenia.py` simply contains our re-implementation of Lenia.
+The code is quite involved, as it allows for running many worlds with different parameters in parallel, and is written with extensive interactivity.

+Finally, the script `intrinsicruns.py` can be easily modified and used to run intrinsic evolution experiments, provided one has a GPU available.